 ANYONE MISSING ANY PART OF THE SAFETY MEETING WILL BE DISQUALIFIED FROM SHOOTING

 Match Start: 09:00

 Anyone and everyone who's interested, regardless of experience, to shoot or just to watch.
 We actively recruit new shooters, but... a 3-Gun Match is an action style venue; it's NOT the place to learn to shoot.
 We insist that you have SOME shooting experience... just not necessarily 3-Gun experience.

 If you're not comfortable with the idea of action shooting, contact us at firstname.lastname@example.org and we'll be glad to set up a short, informal orientation session ahead of time.

 Shooters under 18 must be accompanied throughout the match by a parent or legal guardian.

-Typically, CPF&G Club Members may register three weeks in advance; non-members may register two weeks in advance.
+CPF&G Club Members may register four weeks in advance; non-members may register three weeks in advance.